 Crosscuts are simple cuts made across a board.
 While you can make crosscuts with a regular saw most users prefer power saws such as miter saws to do the work.

-Crosscuts are used in an array of furniture build-ups and construction.
-It’s the most basic cut, but it’s also coined as the weakest form of cut.
+Crosscuts are essential in various furniture constructions and general woodworking projects.
+They are the most basic type of cut, although considered the weakest form of cut.

 #2: Angled/Miter Cuts